SorinoSSK/VFlowTech-Doc/content/apps/cockpit/reatime-history-settings/index.md

 ---

 Realtime Historical settings is used to change the dashboard widgets data timeframe.
-Timeframe can be Realtime or History.
+Timeframe can be Realtime or Historical.

-User can update these with the help of action as shown below.
+User can update these settings with the help of action as shown below.
 {{< img-simple src="history-icon.png" alt="MADS login page" class="border-0 rounded-circle" >}}<br/>

 After clicking on the icon, Realtime Historical settings model will be opened.
 This is used when user want to view the realtime data with the help of widgets.